Alone

 I crawled to the freezer for an ice-pack to grab.

-Placed on my sore ankle – to ease the stab.
+Wrapped my sore ankle – to ease the stab.

 Musing how a split-second of lost concentration